apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

 ---
 title: Advanced CLI
 ---
-# Nuvolaris CLI
+# OpenServerless CLI

-Nuvolaris offers a powerful command line interface named `nuv` which extends and embeds the OpenWhisk `wsk`.
+OpenServerless offers a powerful command line interface named `ops` which extends and embeds the OpenWhisk `wsk`.

 You can download it from [here](#installation:download.adoc).

-We can see here some advanced uses of `nuv`.
+We can see here some advanced uses of `ops`.

-Nuvolaris access is usually configure logging into it with the `nuv -login`.
+OpenServerless access is usually configure logging into it with the `ops -login`.

-You can also configure access directly using the `nuv -wsk` command.
+You can also configure access directly using the `ops -wsk` command.

 There are two required properties to configure:

-1. **API host** (name or IP address) for the OpenWhisk and Nuvolaris deployment you want to use.
+1. **API host** (name or IP address) for the OpenWhisk and OpenServerless deployment you want to use.

 2. **Authorization key** (username and password) which grants you access to the OpenWhisk and Nuvolaris API.

-The API host ia the installationj host, the one you configure in installation with `nuv config apihost`
+The API host ia the installationj host, the one you configure in installation with `ops config apihost`

-    nuv -wsk property set --apihost <openwhisk_baseurl>
+    ops -wsk property set --apihost <openwhisk_baseurl>

 If you know your authorization key, you can configure the CLI to use it.
 Otherwise, you will need to obtain an authorization key for most CLI operations.
-The API key is visible in the file `~/.wskprops` after you perform a `nuv -login`.
+The API key is visible in the file `~/.wskprops` after you perform a `ops -login`.
 This file can be sourced to be read as environment variables.

     source ~/.wskprops
-    nuv -wsk property set --auth $AUTH
+    ops -wsk property set --auth $AUTH

 **Tip:** The OpenWhisk and Nuvolaris CLI stores properties in the `~/.wskprops` configuration file by default.
 The location of this file